 The main subject was a woman who had already been victimised by Foundation personnel.
 Seven years earlier, she had left the community in circumstances of stress induced by Eric Franciscus and others.
 She had been threatened with getting “burnt.”
 Now she returned after being told that things had changed for the better.
 Her initials are GW.
 All she had ever done was to complain at the extreme treatment administered by staff members to Kate Thomas.
 This complaint had been regarded as a punishable offence.

 GW was reassured by talks with Ken Hills, a recent Foundation Trustee who stated that there would be no problem with her LCG (Living in Community) application.
 In fact, Ken Hills declared her to be totally sincere.
-Hills was more humane than all the other Foundation personnel, and was described as a former Christian vicar.
+Hills was more humane than all the other Foundation personnel.
+He was described as a former Christian vicar.
 However, a problem arose because the official who was in charge of LCG applications transpired to be very difficult.
 The obstructing official was Richard Mark-Coates, who delayed the interview of GW.
 That subsequent event proved abortive.
 On that occasion, the official adopted an attitude of stern interrogation which the applicant found very offensive.

 Mark-Coates and his German assistant associated GW with Stephen Castro, a former acquaintance of hers.
 They alighted upon the subject of Castro’s book Hypocrisy and Dissent within the Findhorn Foundation, published a few years previously.
-The criticisms in that book were stated to be totally invalid, and GW was depicted as a criminal for being associated with the author.
+The criticisms in that book were stated to be totally invalid.
+GW was depicted as a criminal for being associated with the author.
 Mark-Coates flatly refused the applicant her LCG admission.
 She was upset and asked the reason.
-The German assistant (a woman) then lectured her on a pet Foundation theme that employed the jargon of alternative therapy.
+The German assistant (a woman) then lectured her on a pet Foundation theme employing the jargon of alternative therapy.
 Briefly, the refrain was that all errors are those of the critic, not of the criticised party, the latter being effectively guiltless.
 The lecture ended with the statement that GW was not yet ready for the LCG distinction because she was holding on to the “energy of blame.”